adam-gruer/inspectoRGadget/README.md

 ## Example

 Step 1: **gadgetize** an installed package by calling `gogo_gadget_arms()` Wowsers!
-All that package's functions and objects can be used by typing `gogo_{function/object}`
+All that package's functions and objects can now be used by typing `gogo_{function/object}`
 ``` r
 library(inspectoRGadget)